 Dr. Wills and Jane Hubbard RD at Massachusetts General Hospital have created a mobile health app called the “ALS Nutrition App” to make it easy to calculate your calorie needs using the Kasarskis equation, track your weight and track how many calories you are eating.
 The app also provides dietitian tips and tricks for keeping on the weight as well as calorie-dense recipes.
 For more information: please email [email protected] or call 617-643-2400.

 To download the app: Step 1: click on the following links for Apple or Android to download the MyDataHelps app, then search for “ALS Nutrition."
 Dr. Wills and Jane Hubbard also recommend using electronic diet diaries (such as Bitesnap) which allow you to log your meals without typing, simply by photographing your food.
-A link to all of the recipes that are available in the app is provided here:

 For people who are not able to meet their daily energy or hydration requirements from oral nutrition alone, the journal Neurology published a special article related to ALS Practice Parameters that recognized the value of enteral nutrition via a percutaneous endoscopic gastrostomy (PEG) or feeding tube in stabilizing weight and prolonging life.
 A feeding tube can provide an alternate option to maintaining nutrition and hydration and provide a route for the administration of necessary fluids and medications.
 In a randomized multicenter trial, Anne-Marie Wills MD MPH and Jane Hubbard RD tested different diets and found that a calorie dense diet such as Jevity 1.5 was better tolerated and had better outcomes for patients with feeding tubes.